-Take a walk.
-Go for a stroll around the neighborhood with your spouse, or make a regular walking date with a pal.
+- Take a walk.
+Go for a stroll around the neighbourhood with your spouse, or make a regular walking date with a pal.
 Not only will you burn calories instead of consuming them, but you’ll also get farther away from the fridge.

 The rationale: “I’m so careful about what I eat all day that by nighttime I’m starving!”

 Maybe you’re too good during the daylight hours.
 If you don’t take in enough calories during the day, your body will remind you at night that it’s still hungry.
 Incorporate these daily habits, and you’ll be able to resist the after-dinner munchies:

 - Make breakfast a routine.
 Even if you’re not hungry, ditching breakfast will backfire.
 “Skipping daytime meals is directly linked to overeating at night,” says Gidus.
 Not a morning person?
 Start small.
 On day one, have just a piece of fruit; then gradually add lean protein (like fat-free yogurt or cheese) and whole grains (granola bars, cereal, or oatmeal) until you’re eating a balanced meal every morning.

 - Schedule snacks.
 Eating at regular intervals ensures that you won’t be famished by nightfall.
 Aim to have a snack between each meal so you’re never starving when you sit down to eat.
 Just make sure your snacks pack protein, healthful fats, and carbs for extra staying power (think apples with peanut butter or nuts with yogurt).